 - Avoid close contact with anyone who has a cough or fever

-- Don’t touch your face if you haven’t washed your hands (this is ours!)
+- Don’t touch your face or eat if you haven’t washed your hands (this is ours!)

 - Try not to touch any livestock